-ABSTRACT: The Stepped Isothermal Method (SIM) allows accelerated testing of materials to determine their creep response, and in particular, their creep-rupture behaviour.
+SIM test results for the Stress Rupture behaviour of two types of aramid fibres are presented.
+The Stepped Isothermal Method (SIM) allows accelerated testing of materials to determine their creep response, and in particular, their creep-rupture behaviour.
 It relies on time-temperature superposition (TTS) concepts, where increasing the temperature accelerates the creep rate.
 This acceleration reduces the time needed for a given amount of creep to occur.
 Thus, elevated temperature creep experiments can achieve in a short time what can take many years, or even centuries, to accomplish under ambient conditions.
+An earlier study showed that the method was feasible; the work presented here shows the first fruits of that work applied to two different fibres (Kevlar 49 and Technora), over a range of stress levels.

 The work on Kevlar 49, at load levels between 50 and 80% of the short term breaking load, shows a linear increase in the logarithmic rupture time with decreasing applied load.
 The rate of increase is similar to that which has been observed at higher loads in conventional tests, and allows engineers to specify these materials with greater confidence.
 Comparative creep tests have also been carried out as part of this work and are reported here.
+SIM tests have been also carried out on Technora fibres and the results are compared with those obtained for Kevlar 49.

-1. INTRODUCTION
+INTRODUCTION

 Aramid fibres have many structural applications.
 They are used as tendons in prestressed concrete, as stay cables in bridges and as ropes in marine industry due to their good tensile properties.
-However, uncertainty remains about their ability to carry significant loads under a period of time.
-Many stress-rupture models have been suggested to predict the long-term stressrupture behaviour of aramid, but most are based on conventional creep tests at ambient conditions and on data obtained at high load levels ( $\geq 70$ % ABL), when creep failures occur after a reasonable time at ambient temperature.
-For lower stress levels, creep to failure tests would take years and so extrapolation techniques have to be used.
+However, uncertainty remains about their ability to carry significant loads over a period of time.
+Many stress-rupture models have been suggested to predict the long-term stress-rupture behaviour of aramid, but most are based on conventional creep tests at ambient conditions and on data obtained at high load levels (\geq 70 % ABL), when creep failures occur after a reasonable time at ambient temperature.
+For lower stress levels, creep to failure tests would take years or longer and so extrapolation techniques have to be used.
 The degree of extrapolation and the lack of test data introduce many uncertainties and therefore for engineering design very large safety factors are applied.

-As an alternative, the long-term stress-rupture point (time to failure under creep testing) of aramid fibres, at low stress levels can be obtained in shorter time scales by using accelerated testing, making use of the influence of environmental conditions such as temperature and humidity (Du Pont, 1991).
+As an alternative, the long-term stress-rupture point (time to failure under creep testing) of aramid fibres, at low stress levels can be obtained in shorter time scales by using accelerated testing, making use of the influence of environmental conditions such as temperature and humidity [1].
 In the present study it was decided to change only temperature and maintain humidity constant.
 Increasing the temperature accelerates the creep rate, reducing the time needed for a given amount of creep to occur.
 Failure can then take place in practical timescales.